How to File a Complaint

 You may download, complete, and submit the complaint/intake form.

-File all complaints of discrimination and harassment in writing with the special assistant for equity concerns to Meredith Raimondo, Special Assistant the President for Equity, Diversity and Inclusion and Title IX Coordinator: (440) 775-8410, firstname.lastname@example.org, Cox 101.
+File all complaints of discrimination and harassment in writing with Meredith Raimondo, special assistant to the president for equity, diversity, and inclusion and Title IX coordinator, (440) 775-8410, email@example.com, Cox 101.

 You also may file complaints alleging discrimination or harassment based on disability, race, color, religion, creed, national origin, age, military or veteran status, and family relationship to an employee of Oberlin College directly with the appropriate administrator designated to address such complaints, and the special assistant for equity concerns shall coordinate recordkeeping regarding such complaints.